swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 #### [15-16] Student
 * [Data Science/Machine Learning/Programming Student - See courses below](#2015-2016-coursera-courses)
 * [Kaggle Participant][kaggleprofile]: Ranked top 10% and 12% in two competitions; currently top 2% in a third ongoing one.
-I used R with (xgboost) Random Forest algorithm.

 * [Swift programmer][locu]